Emergence of streamers in simulations of late infall: Results

 \subsubsection{Reduced systemic velocity: Multiple arced streamers}

-For fall-back streamers to arise naturally in a simulation with no initial density enhancement, it is essential that the gas encountering the disk remains bound to the star after the encounter, so that the angular momentum flux is visible as an arc.
-In simulation number 2, we reduce the systemic velocity by a factor of 2, $v_\mathrm{sys}=\SI{0.5}{\kilo\meter\per\second}$, while keeping the ratio between turbulent velocity dispersion and systemic velocity constant, $\sigma_\mathrm{turb}/v_\mathrm{sys}=1$.
+For fallback streamers to arise naturally in a simulation with no initial density enhancement, it is essential that the gas encountering the disk remains bound to the star after the encounter, so that the angular momentum flux is visible as an arc.
+In simulation number 2, we reduced the systemic velocity by a factor of 2, $v_\mathrm{sys}=\SI{0.5}{\kilo\meter\per\second}$, while keeping the ratio between turbulent velocity dispersion and systemic velocity constant, $\sigma_\mathrm{turb}/v_\mathrm{sys}=1$.
 As a result, we find $R_\mathrm{bound}=\SI{1775}{\astronomicalunit}$.

-It is expected that, analogously to the scenario in the previous section, significant variations in the infall direction occur, because the systemic velocity and turbulent velocity dispersion are equal.
-However, unlike previously, the variations are expected to occur over longer timescales due to the larger $R_\mathrm{bound}$.
+We expect that, analogously to the scenario in the previous section, significant variations in the infall direction occur, because the systemic velocity and turbulent velocity dispersion are equal.
+However, unlike previously, the variations should occur over longer timescales due to the larger $R_\mathrm{bound}$.
 For the same reason, the angular momentum flux should be higher.
 Indeed, both expectations are fulfilled in the simulation.
 The angular momentum flux is up to two orders of magnitude higher than previously (see the purple line in Fig. \ref{fig:b_am}).
 The direction of the linear momentum flux (see Fig. \ref{fig:b_mom}) and the angular momentum flux vary comparatively less strongly and on longer timescales.

 Here, we find that many spatially distinct infall structures are visible in the scattered light images and the CO emission.
 This is shown in Fig. \ref{fig:b_0.5_0.5_d2}.
 In the scattered light image, the strongest intensity originates from a streamer originating from the top right with a flux of $\approx\SI{0.01}{\milli\jansky\per\arcsecond\squared}$, while the left structure is less apparent.
 In the CO moment 1 map, these two streamers are clearly revealed as dynamically separate from each other and the disk.
 The structures are visible with ${>}\SI{225}{\milli\jansky\per\arcsecond\squared\kilo\meter\per\second}$ across the majority of their spatial extent.